japhero/ObsidianMain/Areas/FSAE/DAP/Existing VCU implementation Notes.md

 - Within the diagnostics thread wont a while(1) loop cause the process to hang or does the scheduler automatically abort the process at that time?
 	- Nope becasue `k_msleep(DIAG_PERIOD_MS);` is passed which sleeps the scheduler so other threads can run

+## Questions
+- What does the `LOG_MODULE_REGISTER` do?
+	- register calls to the logging interface under that module